General entry requirements

 Research in Applied Economics

 You will have the opportunity to deepen and consolidate your knowledge by applying your understanding of economic theory to a research question that arouses your curiosity.
 You will use a combination of economic analysis and statistical and econometric techniques to formulate and pursue your research interest, supported by lectures on research methodology and supervision by a member of academic staff, who will support your research towards an independent project.
 The work will increase your confidence in formulating economic questions, and the scientific method of developing a suitable approach, conducting a literature review and data searches, identifying and testing hypotheses and using your findings to construct coherent, persuasive scholarly arguments, presented in both written and oral form.

-Industrial Economics 2: Strategy & Planning
+Industrial Economics 2: Strategy and Planning

-Plus up to four optional modules
+Plus up to four optional modules.

 - World Economy: History and Theory